 I skipped queuing up to the ticket booth because I bought my ticket at Klook for only P884.00 (S$25), a bit cheaper compared to the price in Gardens by the Bay (S$28).
 Booking was easy, fast, and convenient.
 I saved the voucher with the bar code on my cellphone and it was scanned at the entrance.

 Cloud Forest and Flower Dome are two of the highlights of Bay South Garden in Gardens by the Bay.
 These two giant domes are columnless glasshouses each with different unique features and attractions.

 I opted to visit Cloud Forest first because I was curious to marvel at its attractions, particularly the man-made waterfalls.

 Cloud Forest is higher than the Flower Dome but is slightly smaller at 0.8 hectares.
-Its humidity is from 80 to 90% and temperature ranges from 23°C to 25°C.
+Its humidity is from 80 to 90% and its temperature ranges from 23°C to 25°C.

 It houses 9 unique zones.
 These are the Lost World, Cloud Walk, Treetop Walk, Crystal Mountain, The Cavern, The Secret Garden, Waterfall View, Cloud Forest Theatre, and Cloud Forest Gallery.
-All levels offer different horticultural wonder.
+All levels offer different horticultural wonders.